Planned & Recent Reports

 - The world’s crude slate is shifting quality and origins courtesy of continued growth in the USA, issues in Venezuela, Canada and elsewhere plus OPEC+ cuts.

-- The outlook for projected refining capacity on-stream early 2020 and then throughout the year is changing.
+- The outlook for projected refining capacity on-stream early 2020 and then throughout the year has improved.

-EnSys and Navigistics are considering a full mid-year update to address these developments and quantify their impacts in 2020 and beyond, notably on supply and pricing across marine fuels, non-marine products and crude oils.
-If such a report would be of value to you, please advise your interest.
+EnSys and Navigistics are available to address questions of concern regarding impacts of these developments in 2020 and beyond, notably on supply and pricing across marine fuels, non-marine products and crude oils.
+If such insights would be of value to you, please advise your interest.